 State marine parks and reserves

 Marine parks and reserves are created and managed by Parks and Wildlife under the provisions of the Conservation and Land Management Act 1984.
-Marine reserves are also vested in the Marine Parks and Reserves Authority, which develops policies and reviews and audits management plans.
+Marine reserves are also vested in the Conservation and Parks Commission, which develops policies and reviews and audits management plans.